 - Lab results: Most CBD hemp oil companies will make the lab results for their products available online or by request.
 It is recommended that consumers review such lab reports, if they are interested in the purity and quality, as well as THC and CBD levels of the product.

 Beware of Amazon: Its seller agreement bans the sale of CBD products, which are considered to be controlled substances.
-I highly discourage purchasing any products on Amazon trying to skirt the company's ban.
-At the very least, it may not contain any CBD; at worst, it could contain unknown and potentially harmful ingredients.
+I discourage purchasing CBD products on Amazon, because it can be difficult to determine the product's quality, though there are some legitimate companies, such as Colorado Botanicals.

 - Reviews: For a product like CBD hemp oil, word of mouth reviews are valuable.
 While product reviews on vendors' websites can be suspect because they may have received the product for free in exchange for a review, forums like Reddit tend to offer more honest assessments.
 Your traditional family physician is unlikely to be familiar with CBD, but if you go to an alternative health practitioner, they may be able to offer product recommendations.